sbissantz/oneR/README.md

 details.
 The only thing I want you to remember is: *R is not RStudio*.
 RStduio operates on top of R. It provides a fully equipped, user-friendly environment to produce R code.
 Neat isn't it!
-If you want to give it a shot, download RStudio on their website (https://www.rstudio.com/).
+If you want to give it a shot, download RStudio on their website (https://www.rstudio.com/products/rstudio/).
+To make you jump right of the ground, please "Take a tour of RStudio’s IDE".
+The link is the same.

 ## R-Studio Shortcuts